The nature park

 This old brick is from Sharlston Colliery brickworks.

 In the early days of the nature park, many of these bricks from the demolished buildings were visible in gullies and ditches around the Walton site.
-They were also to be found in Haw Park Wood near the old shaft, and in hedgerows, verges and farmfields, etc. in the parish and surrounding area.
+They were also to be found in Haw Park Wood near the old shaft, and in hedgerows, verges and farmfields, etc., in Walton C.P. and surrounding area.

 Gradually they are disappearing into the soil and undergrowth as the colliery fades from memory with the passing of time.